Herman's Hermits: 1980s-present: Later years

-Geoff Foot, who, with the exception of Whitwam, was the longest serving member, left the Hermits after playing his last gig with them at a Butlin's on Saturday, 14 January 2023.
+Geoff Foot, who, with the exception of Whitwam, was the longest serving member, left the Hermits after playing his last gig with them at a Butlin's on 14 January 2023.
 Foot was replaced by John Summerton.
-The group has played some concerts since that time, however, including one on 23 July 2023 in New Jersey.

-Also, in 2023, Tony Hancox left the band after six years.
-He was replaced by Tony Young of Gerry's Pacemakers.
-Hancox's last performance with the Hermits was at the Leeds Grand Theatre on 29 October 2023, when they were touring in the "Sixties Gold" nostalgia tour.
+Later that year, Tony Hancox left the band after six years, and was replaced by Tony Young of Gerry's Pacemakers.
+Hancox's last performance with the Hermits was at the Leeds Grand Theatre on 29 October 2023, when they were touring in the Sixties Gold nostalgia tour.
 In turn, Hancox filled Young's place in Gerry's Pacemakers.
 As of April 2024, the current lineup of Herman's Hermits is: Barry Whitwam (drummer since 1964), Jamie Thurston (formerly of the Tornados starring Dave Watts; bassist and lead vocalist since 2020), John Summerton (formerly of Flintlock; guitarist since January 2023), and Tony Young (formerly of Gerry and the Pacemakers; keyboardist since October 2023).

-Controversies and legal disputes
+On 25 April 2026, Peter Noone and Keith Hopwood appeared together at the Chiller Theatre Toy, Model and Film Expo in Parsippany, New Jersey to introduce the release of their CD Remember When, with music by Keith Hopwood and produced by Keith and his son Daniel.

+Legacy

+In the UK, Herman's Hermits collected ten top 10 singles between 1964 and 1970, and eighteen top 20 singles overall.
+In the US, Herman's Hermits had nine consecutive top 10 singles on the Billboard Hot 100 between early 1965 and mid-1966.
+In total, the group collected eleven top 10 singles in the US, and 19 songs on the Billboard Hot 100.
+Five of the group's US LPs, including two greatest hits albums, were certified Gold by the Recording Industry Association of America.